Induced subgraphs and tree decompositions V. One neighbor in a hole: Reducing to the triangle-free case

 In this section we show how to deduce Theorem \ref{sparsethm} from the special case of triangle-free graphs.
 A {\em diamond} is the graph obtained from $K_4$ by removing an edge.

 \begin{lemma} Let $G$ be a sparse graph and assume that $G$ does not admit a star cutset.
 Then $G$ is diamond-free. \end{lemma}

 \begin{proof} Suppose first $\{a,b,c,d\}$ is a diamond in $G$.
-We may assume that the pairs $ab, bc, cd, ad, ac$ are adjacent and the pair $bd$ is non-adjacent.
+We may assume that the pair $ac$ is non-adjacent.
 Since $b$ is not the center of a star cutset in $G$, it follows that there exists is a path from $a$ to $c$ with no neighbor of $b$ in its interior.
 Let $P$ be such a path.
 Then $d$ is not a vertex of $P$, since $d$ is adjacent to $b$.
-Moreover, $a \dd P \dd c \dd b \dd a$ is a hole, and $d$ has two non-adjacent neighbors in it, namely $a$ and $c$, a contradiction.
+Moreover, $a \dd P \dd c \dd b \dd a$ is a hole, and $d$ has three neighbors in it, namely $a$, $b$ and $c$, a contradiction.
 This proves that $G$ is diamond-free. \end{proof}

 We also need the following folklore result that appeared in \cite{prismfree}:

 \begin{lemma} Let $x_1, x_2, x_3$ be three distinct vertices of a graph $G$.
 Assume that $H$ is a connected induced subgraph of $G \setminus \{x_1, x_2, x_3\}$ such that $V(H)$ contains at least one neighbor of each of $x_1$, $x_2$, $x_3$, and that $V(H)$ is minimal subject to inclusion.
 Then, one of the following holds: \begin{enumerate}[(i)] \item For some distinct $i,j,k \in \{1,2,3\}$, there exists $P$ that is either a path from $x_i$ to $x_j$ or a hole containing the edge $x_ix_j$ such that \begin{itemize} \item $V(H) = V(P) \setminus \{x_i,x_j\}$, and \item either $x_k$ has two non-adjacent neighbors in $H$ or $x_k$ has exactly two neighbors in $H$ and its neighbors in $H$ are adjacent. \end{itemize}